 Religion always formed a prominent part of Madeleine’s life.
 She was actively involved in West Medford’s Shiloh Baptist Church, and participated in many aspects of church life.
 Madeleine’s faith was important when she was faced with declining health.
 During her fourth term on the School Committee, Madeleine was forced to resign because of an inherited kidney condition that required her to get frequent dialysis treatments.
 Despite the care and support of her family, Madeleine passed away in 1986.

 Madeleine Dugger Andrews lives on, however, not only in the thoughts and memories of those who loved and respected her, but also in the name of a school-a school of which she would have been very proud.
-The Madeleine Dugger Andrews Middle School was constructed in 2000, one of Medford’s first new schools to be built in almost 80 years.
+The Madeleine Dugger Andrews Middle School for grades 6-8 was constructed in 2000, one of Medford’s first new schools to be built in almost 80 years.

 Kristina Ceruzzi, May 2005